jasonmcaffee/modulus/README.md

                     //baseDirectory is combined with modulePattern to form a glob pattern, which finds all modules in the project.
                     baseDirectory: 'test/buildtime-project/js', //the directory to scan for modules.
                     modulePattern: '**/*.js', //glob pattern matching

+                    //modulus typically depends on function names and param names to resolve dependencies and register modules.
+                    //since minifiers can rename params, as well as remove function names, we can ensure modulus still functions
+                    //by rewriting the modulus function calls to use the expicit define api.
+                    //e.g. m(function myModule(dep1){...}); gets rewritten to m('myModule', ['dep1'], function(dep1){...});
+                    protectAgainstMinification: true,

                     //the dist configuration tells Modulus which files to combine together, and where to put the combined file(s). dist:{